Stand up for the facts!

 Christianity experts told PolitiFact that the Jerusalem cross and the “Deus Vult” phrase date to the Crusades and now are often connected to extremist groups.

-President-elect Donald Trump’s defense secretary pick, Pete Hegseth, a Fox News host and military veteran, has faced allegations of sexual assault and questions about his tattoos and their possible connection to extremist groups.
+President-elect Donald Trump’s defense secretary pick, Pete Hegseth, a former Fox News host and military veteran, has faced allegations of sexual assault and questions about his tattoos and their possible connection to extremist groups.

 Readers asked PolitiFact whether Hegseth’s tattoos barred him from serving in the National Guard during President Joe Biden’s January 2021 inauguration.
 Hegseth has multiple tattoos, and two are of an image and a phrase often associated with extremist groups: a chest tattoo of the Jerusalem cross and an arm tattoo of the Latin phrase, "Deus Vult," which means "God wills it."